SoteriaSoftwareLLC/openrmfpro-automation/README.md

 # openrmfpro-automation
 OpenRMF<sup>&reg;</sup> Professional API automation scripts and code to POST, PUT, and GET information via the External API.
-The External API was introduced as a main feature in v2.6.
-Later versions will expand on this, as will the examplmes in this repo.
+The External API was introduced as a main feature in v2.6 and vastly improved in v2.7 released in January 2022.
+Later versions will expand on this as well, as will the examplmes in this repo.

 This repo goes along with the <a href="https://www.soteriasoft.com/" target="_blank">OpenRMF<sup>&reg;</sup> Professional</a> application and the Developer's Guide from Soteria Software to automate ingest and download of data to/from OpenRMF Professional.
 Please contact <a href="https://www.soteriasoft.com/contact.html#contactform">Soteria Software</a> for more information.